 A battery tender is an important piece of your winter storage gear that allows you to leave the battery in the car for winter storage.
 The advantage of this approach (battery tender) is that you can start the car a few times in the winter which I recommend (see next tip).
 Starting the vehicle with a battery tender, as opposed to having to haul the battery in and out of the vehicle, will prove to be a good decision.

-The battery tender I recommend is the Optima Digital 400 (click to see the price on Amazon.com).
-This battery tender allows you to store your vehicle indefinitely without them getting damaged or needing a recharge.
+The battery tender I recommend is the NOCO GENIUS1, 1-Amp Fully-Automatic Smart Charger (click here to see the price on Amazon).
+This battery tender allows you to store your vehicle indefinitely without it getting damaged or needing a recharge.
 In addition, it automatically maximizes battery life and performance with a built-in health mode.

 A car dolly is an underappreciated tool for restomod winter storage gear.
 I don’t know about you, but I have to re-arrange multiple storage items throughout the winter.
 This domino effect of musical things in storage is mind-bogglingly frustrating.
 That is, it used to be until I learned about a car dolly.